Hydr8gon/NooDS/README.md

 ### Compiling for Vita
 To compile for the Vita, you'll need to install [Vita SDK](https://vitasdk.org/).
 You can then run `make -f Makefile.vita` in the project root directory to compile.
+### Vita Retroflow Support
+In compliance with a planned (at the time of writing) upcoming [RetroFlow-Launcher](https://github.com/jimbob4000/RetroFlow-Launcher) release, this edition of NooDS supports direct boot.
+Everytime you launch a DS game from Retroflow (future release), Retroflow will generate a file called "retroflow.ini" in the data folder of NooDS, with the contents of: "ndsPath=ux0:(your rom location)/brain_age.nds (new line, empty)" Without quotes and the stuff in brackets you can figure it out.
+It doesn't have to be brain_age, that's just an example.

 ### Compiling for Android
 To compile for Android, the easiest way would be to use [Android Studio](https://developer.android.com/studio).
 You'll also need to install the [Android NDK](https://developer.android.com/studio/projects/install-ndk) for compiling native code.
 Alternatively, you can use the [command line tools](https://developer.android.com/studio#command-tools); use `sdkmanager` to install `build-tools`, `cmake`, `ndk-bundle`, `platform-tools`, and `platforms;android-29`, and set an `ANDROID_SDK_ROOT` environment variable to the folder containing `cmdline-tools`.
 You should then be able to compile by running `./gradlew assembleRelease` in the project root directory.